jonschwadron/fingr/README.md

 Text to Finger Spelling Translator

 Converts a string of text into a series of fingerspelled images via gif encoder.
--outputs to animated .gif format
--upload to imgur
--auto copy URL to clipboard
+Outputs animation into to animated .gif format.
+Upload to imgur and obtain url.
+Automatically copy URL to clipboard.